 Some stories achieved a deep level of enriched understanding and empathy that FG participants had about migration.
-This is important and valuable in the context of this research and the overall project aims that are focused on informing non-migrant audiences on migration issues.
+This is important and valuable in the context of this research and the overall programme aims that are focused on informing non-migrant audiences on migration issues.

-In Niger, the text story 'Ces etres humains en quête d'un bien-etre' is significant since, unlike in the radio story on about Nigerien migrant woman, the young female protagonist (called Germaine) in this story was not at all judged negatively.
-Instead one of the women in the women-only FG expressed her happiness that Germaine found a husband, and another woman seemed to be proud that her native tongue, Hausa, was mentioned as a key connecting language for migrants.
+In Niger, the text story 'Ces etres humains en quête d'un bien-etre' is significant since, unlike in the radio story about Nigerien migrant woman, the young female protagonist (called Germaine) in this story was not at all judged negatively.
+Instead one of the women in the women-only FG expressed her happiness that Germaine found a husband, and